• Skip to primary navigation

 • Recipe Index

 Milagu legiyam, a traditional ayurvedic medicine made with black peppercorns.
-A simple home remedy for common colds and climate change infections.
+A simple home remedy for common colds and Seasonal infections.

 Black peppercorns is called milagu in tamil.
 Milagu legiyam is ground black peppercorns cooked with ginger and jaggery to halwa like consistency.

-Season changes, bring a lot of allergy issues with kids and even some adults.
-This black pepper legiyam, an ayurvedic home remedy used by my grandma to ward off those sesonal allergies at its beginning stage.
+Seasonal changes, bring a lot of allergy issues with kids and even some adults.
+This black pepper legiyam, an ayurvedic home remedy used by my grandma to ward off those seasonal allergies at its beginning stage.

-Disclaimer : This legiyam is just a home remedy for prevention of cold during winter and not a replacement for any cold/flu Medicine.
+Disclaimer : The above mentioned recipe, is just a home remedy for prevention of cold during winter and not a replacement for any cold/flu Medicine

 If you are making it for the first time, you might find the taste of pepper a bit more sharp, but trust me, this medicine is a keeper for those winter sneeze and cough.